mileswatson/Hosta/README.md

 Building and testing is currently only supported on Windows x64 - however, some functionalities may also work on Linux or ARM.

+All commands should be run from the root directory of the project (`/Hosta`).

 ### 1. Install Dependencies

 First, install the [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).